memfault/interrupt/_drafts/ble-throughput-primer.md

 1. There is a mandatory _150μs_ delay that must be between each packet sent.
 This is known as the _Inter Frame Space_ (_T_IFS_).
 2. The BLE Link Layer protocol is _reliable_ meaning every packet of data sent from one side must be acknowledged (ACK'd) by the other.
 The size of an _ACK_ packet is _80bits_ and thus takes _80μs_ to transmit.
-3. The BLE protocol has overhead for every data payload which is sent so sometime is spent sending headers, etc for data payloads
+3. The BLE protocol has overhead for every data payload which is sent so some time is spent sending headers, etc for data payloads

 > Fun Fact: As an antenna is used it heats up.
-As it heats up, the frequency it transmits or receives at can start to drift.
-The IFS allows for simpler antenna design for BLE by giving the antenna a chance to cooldown before it needs to transmit again
+As it heats up, the frequency it transmits or
+> receives at can start to drift.
+The IFS allows for simpler antenna design for BLE by giving the
+> antenna a chance to cool down before it needs to transmit again

 {: #ll-packet}